-Davis hoping 'snowball effect' against Swiss
+Davis hopes momentum key against Swiss

 For Davis and some of his team-mates, as well as for many supporters, Wednesday night's Group C encounter will evoke memories of Northern Ireland's play-off disappointment against Switzerland in the 2018 World Cup play-off.

-A controversial penalty given against Corry Evans for handball saw the Swiss win the first leg 1-0, which ended up being decisive over two legs.
+A controversial penalty given against Corry Evans for handball saw the Swiss win the first leg 1-0, which ended up being decisive across the tie.

 When asked if revenge for that defeat would be on his mind going into the game, Davis insisted the focus was on this World Cup campaign.